-Home to both the Republic of Ireland and Northern Island, though the border has been unmarked since the signing of the Good Friday Agreement in 1998.
-The “Emerald Isle” earns its moniker in every inch of its 52,457 square miles—whether it’s rolling hills, forests, or farmlands.
-There’s always a new shade of green to discover in this lush land.
-Travel the Wild Atlantic Way down the west coast, catching the Connemara and Giant’s Causeway.
-Start or wind up your Ireland vacation on the eastern side for oysters on the lively streets of Dublin.
+Travel to Ireland, nicknamed the “Emerald Isle,” to find a charming and welcoming land roughly the size of Alabama —home to rolling hills, gorgeous coastline, and farmlands.
+There’s always a new shade of green to discover while traveling around this lush country.
+Tour the Wild Atlantic Way down the west coast, catching the Connemara and Giant’s Causeway.
+Start or wind up your Ireland vacation on the eastern side, for oysters on the lively streets of Dublin.
 Below are some sample itineraries - your Tourlane Travel Expert will help you craft your perfect tailor-made trip, based on your tastes and preferences.

 How much does an Ireland vacation cost?
 Speak to your own Tourlane Travel Expert, free of charge

 Currency: Euro (€)